 Are You Entitled to a Personal Injury Claim?

 Although fireworks are illegal in Florida, you may still be entitled to a personal injury claim if you are seriously injured by fireworks.
 Product liability claims may arise when the fireworks don’t function as planned and the defect resulted in an injury.
 This could be due to the design or the manufacturing process for the fireworks.
 If you sustained an injury due to another party’s negligence, you could file a lawsuit against the individual for failing to exercise reasonable care in shooting off the fireworks.

-An experienced Boca Raton personal injury attorney at the Leifer Law Firm will be able to review the circumstances surrounding your case and determine if you are entitled to compensation through a lawsuit.
+An experienced Boca Raton personal injury attorney at Leifer & Ramirez will be able to review the circumstances surrounding your case and determine if you are entitled to compensation through a lawsuit.
 Contact us today to schedule a consult at one of their convenient Florida locations.